Associate Professor and Research Group Leader

-I also lead the Malaria Atlas Project’s work on insecticide resistance in malaria vectors.
-We are predicting spatiotemporal variation in resistance and investigating associations with the potential drivers of selection.
-There are important overlaps in the Anopheles vectors of malaria and the Aedes vectors of dengue, chikungunya and Zika in terms of potential drivers of selection, behaviours and habitats so my goal is to consider resistance within both mosquito genera under the same analytical framework.
+One major area of work is insecticide resistance in malaria vectors (mosquitoes).
+We are predicting spatiotemporal variation in resistance, and investigating associations with the potential drivers of selection, in order to look for associations between resistance and residual variation in malaria parasite prevalence.
+There are important overlaps in the Anopheles vectors of malaria and the Aedes vectors of dengue, chikungunya and Zika in terms of potential drivers of selection, behaviours and habitats so my goal is to consider resistance within both mosquito genera.

-Also under the umbrella of the Malaria Atlas Project, I lead a programme of work on spatial variation in Plasmodium knowlesi malaria.
+My work on vector-borne diseases extends to vector-borne zoonotic diseases and we have developed models that incorporate spatial distributions of vector species, reservoir species and vaccination coverage to define variation in the infection risk and incidence of yellow fever.
+This approach is currently being developed further to map Japanese encephalitis and American trypanosomiasis infection risks.
+I also lead a programme of work on spatial variation in Plasmodium knowlesi malaria.
 This malaria is found in certain monkey species in SE Asia and is regularly transmitted to humans.
 Knowledge of this disease lags behind the other human malarias and we are investigating the potential distribution of human infections, links with deforestation, and the impact of this disease in areas where the other human malarias are being eliminated.

 This work is funded by Wellcome, NIAID and WHO-TDR.

 Evaluating the Evidence from Molecular Structure and Population Studies for Cross-Resistance to the Pyrethroids Used in Malaria Vector Control